Ohio Turnpike Toll.com

 $0.75

-Minimum prepaid balance to keep the account active.
-You can fund manually or set auto-replenishment from a credit card or bank account.
+You can fund the balance manually or set auto-replenishment from a credit card or bank account.
 Funds are not a fee; they pay for future tolls.

 StageChargeNote